eto-ai/rikai/README.md

 unstructured data at scale.
 Processing large amounts of data for ML is never trivial, but that is especially true for images and videos often at the core of deep learning applications.
 We are building Rikai with two main goals:
-1. Enable ML engineers/researchers to have a seamless workflow from Spark to PyTorch/TF, from notebook to production.
+1. Enable ML engineers/researchers to have a seamless workflow from Feature Engineering (Spark) to Training (PyTorch/Tensorflow), from notebook to production.
 2. Enable advanced analytics capabilities to support much faster active learning, model debugging, and monitoring in production pipelines.